Home

 Daughter Magdalena "Lena" Reider (1842-1912) was born on Nov.
 16, 1842 in Oley Township.

-As an adult, reported the Reading Eagle, she "was the head cook at the Mansion House for 29 years and was held in high esteem by a large circle of friends.
+As an adult, reported the Reading Eagle, Lena "was the head cook at the Mansion House for 29 years and was held in high esteem by a large circle of friends.
 [She] lived retired for the past 16 years and was a member of the Reformed denomination."

 Circa 1912 she made her home at 1018 Pear Street in Reading.

 At the age of 70, on Oct.
-15, 1912, while getting out of bed, she suffered a stroke and died immediately.
+15, 1912, while getting out of bed, Lena suffered a stroke or cerebral hemorrhage and died immediately.
 Her lifeless corpse was discovered by a six-year-old nephew, John Connors, "with her head upon the floor and feet resting on the bed....
 [She] had been in seemingly good health before retiring at 7:30 p.m." the night before.
-She was laid to rest in the Charles Evans Cemetery in Reading. (link)

 Daniel S. Reider